 Applicants may benefit from partnering with other individuals or organisations to increase the skills, knowledge, experience and resources available to them.
-There is, however, no requirement for applicants to partner with others.
+There is however no requirement for applicants to partner with others.
 Applications will not be assessed more favourably for having project partners.

 Applicants may receive support from partners, consultants or contractors based outside a UKOT when expertise or capacity is not readily available within the territory.
-In such cases we would expect at least 80% of the grant to be spent within the territory (see 2.1.2 above).
-If more than 20% of the grant is expected to be spent outside the territory, applicants must clearly provide their justification in Question 10 (Costs) of their application form.
+In such cases we would expect at least 80% of the grant to be spent within the territory.
+If more than 20% of the grant is expected to be spent outside the territory, applicants must clearly explain their rationale in Question 10 (Costs) of their application form.